Nightbeast: Production

 Nightbeast features opening credit effects by Ernest D. Farino and the creature was created by John Dods.

+The film was made for approximately $14,000.

 J. J. Abrams worked on the film as a 16-year-old.
 Abrams became aware of Dohler from the latter's articles in a local film magazine, Cinemagic.
 After Dohler and Abrams exchanged correspondence, Dohler asked Abrams if he would be interested in scoring the film.
 While the film was shot in Baltimore, Maryland, Abrams, who lived in Los Angeles, mailed the tapes to Dohler.

-Most of the cast of The Alien Factor reprise their roles in Nightbeast.
+The film substantially reworks the premise of Dohler's earlier The Alien Factor, replacing its three extraterrestrials with a single alien.
+Several actors from the earlier film returned, with some playing the same characters.

 Release

+Dohler arranged midnight screenings of Nightbeast at a suburban Baltimore theater over a weekend in April 1982.
+Troma Entertainment later gave the film a limited domestic release in November 1982.

-Nightbeast was first released on DVD on September 28, 2004, by Troma, and was later reissued on DVD on February 24, 2009, along with Blood, Boobs & Beast, a documentary about Don Dohler's life and career. since then, the film was released on Blu-ray by Vinegar Syndrome.
+The film was first released on DVD on September 28, 2004, by Troma.
+It was reissued on DVD on February 24, 2009, along with Blood, Boobs & Beast, a documentary about Don Dohler's life and career.

+In 2019, Vinegar Syndrome released Nightbeast on Blu-ray using a new 2K scan and restoration from the film's 16 mm camera original.

 Reception

 TV Guide panned the film, awarding it one out of four stars, stating, "Although the special effects (including some startling uses of gore makeup) are noteworthy, the actors aren't given much to do other than stand around and talk.
 The final result is disappointing".
 Bill Gibron of DVD Talk rated it 2.5/5 stars and called it "an angry middle aged man's cry for attention".
 Mark L. Miller of Ain't It Cool News wrote, "All in all, Nightbeast is drive-in, beer-swilling, audience-heckling fun."

 Nightbeast was featured in the 2013 Halloween episode of Red Letter Media's Best of the Worst.
 Among other things, the group discussed the film's similarity to Dohler's other work, hokey acting, and improved special effects.
-Mike Stoklasa called Nightbeast, "just a terrible film."
+Mike Stoklasa called Nightbeast "just a terrible film".

 In August 2016, Nightbeast was featured on Rooster Teeth's Theater Mode web show.